cea-hpc/fastiron/profiling/SequentialAnalysis/README.md

 Note that this analysis precedes some additional changes to be done to the code before release.
 See the dedicated [section](#additional-changes) for more detail.

+This analysis was also done without tampering with CPU turbo or governor.
+Redoing it would mean also re-running the old version.
+It might be done later.

 ## Correlation Study